dynamicguy/mw-docs/docs/customization/environment-variables.md

 title: Environment Variables
 ---

-We are fans of the [12 factor](https://12factor.net/) approach and portable code, so you can configure most of MajorityWorld using only environment variables.
+We are fans of the [12 factor](https://12factor.net/) approach and portable code, so you can configure most of DrikGallery using only environment variables.

 ## List of variables